bishtanuj/Data-Structure-Using-Python/Main/Programs/Graphs/Depth First Search/README.md

     - Start at the root node (or any chosen sstarting point).
     - Maintaina **stack** (or use recursion) to keep track of visited nodes.
     - Mark the starting node as **visited**.

+2. **Exploration**:
+    - While the stack is not empty:
+        - Pop a node from the stack.
+        - Visit the popped node (e.g., print its value or perform any other desired operation).
+        - Push it unvisited neighbors onto the stack.
+        - Mark the neighbors as visited.